The Partition-Frequency Enumeration Matrix: Application 2: Powers of generating functions

 The recurrence \eqref{pr-ps-recurrence} follows by comparing coefficients of $q^n$ on both sides. \end{proof} Some examples of results following from Proposition~\ref{prop:pr-ps-rec} are as follows. \begin{Example}[Convolutions of Fibonacci Numbers] Let $\fib(n)$ denote the Fibonacci numbers.
 The generating function is given by

 We take $s=-1$ and let $\fib_r(n)$ denote the sequence generated by $Q(q)^r$.
 Then we have the three-term recursion

 The initial cases $\fib_r(0)=1$, $\fib_r(1)=r$ can be used to compute the sequences.
-Special cases of $\fib_r(n)$ for small positive integral values of $r$ have appeared in combinatorial contexts, see OEIS~\cite[A001628, A001629, A001872-5]{sloane}.
+Special cases of $\fib_r(n)$ for small positive integral values of $r$ have appeared in combinatorial contexts; see OEIS~\cite[A001628, A001629, A001872-5]{sloane}.
 At the time of writing this paper, a three-term recurrence does not seem to be known for any of these.
-Note that $r$ need not be a positive integer in our formula. \end{Example}
+Note that $r$ need not be a positive integer in our formula.
+It can be taken to be a complex number; all we need is that the formal power series $Q(q)^r$ is well defined. \end{Example}

 \begin{Example}[Powers of the $\eta$ function] Consider

 When a $q$-expansion is known for one value of $s$, it can be used to find a recurrence relation for $P_r(n)$, where $P_r(n)$ is defined as in \eqref{def-pr}.
 Take $s=-1$ in Proposition~\ref{prop:pr-ps-rec} and use \eqref{PNT} to obtain for any $r$